WAKE FOREST UNIVERSITY DEPARTMENT OF COMPUTER SCIENCE

 Graduate courses may be taken outside of the department to fulfill requirements with prior approval from the graduate program director; however, no more than six such hours may count toward the degree.

 Students in the program may apply to participate in the Interdisciplinary Graduate Track in Structural and Computational Biophysics.
-The specific requirements are found in this bulletin under the courses of instruction.
+The specific requirements are found in the Graduate School Bulletin under the courses of instruction.
 Upon successful completion of this track, a student will earn an MS degree in computer science (thesis option) with a Certificate in Structural and Computational Biophysics.
+Starting in academic year 2020-2021, students may also apply to participate in the Interdisciplinary Graduate Certificate Program in Data Science, leading to a Certificate in Data Science.

 The courses CSC 631, 641, 702, and 721 are identified as the core courses for the MS degree and are required of all students.
 The complete requirements for the MS degree may be fulfilled in one of three ways.